Learning and improvement framework

 Partnership Approach to Learning and Improving

-• locally agreed priorities set out in the Annual report
+• Establishing locally agreed priorities set out in the LSCP Annual Report

-• knowing our strengths, what we do well and do more of it
+• Knowing our strengths; what we do well and how we can do more of that

-• an outcomes based accountability methodology which asks:
+• Adopting an Outcomes-Based Accountability (OBA) methodology which asks:

 • how much did we do?